Derwent Academy Watercolor Pencils

 We briefly discussed blending in the section above but wanted to expand on it here.
 Derwent exclaims that there are multiple ways to fully use these watercolor pencils.
 They include applying dry, applying wet on dry paper, applying wet on wet paper, applying dry and washing over with a paintbrush, and finally breaking a piece of the core off and mixing with water to create a sort of “paint” that is then applied with a brush.

-That is a lot of different options!
+There are a lot of different options!
 If we had to pick one, we would say that applying dry then “opening up” with a paintbrush has the best results.

 As for durability, it is important to remember that these pencils are designed for being used by beginners.
 Because of this, having a strong core and being pencil sharpener-friendly are musts.
 Overall, we feel that Derwent has achieved both with these.
 While we feel that the pencil cores may be a hair more fragile than with the colored pencils, they should still do fine in most classroom settings with older children.